loic-sharma/loic-sharma.github.io/_posts/2016-01-10-university-reflections.md

 ### Poor Requirements

-Sadly, Michigan required me to take 26 credits that I did not need:
+Michigan required me to take 26 credits that I did not need:

 1. Physics (10 credits) - *Very* few Computer Science students need physics.
 2. Calculus (8 credits) - Computer Science students need Linear Algebra and Statistics, not Calculus.
 3. Introductory Programming (8 credits) - I had a good grasp of programming fundamentals when I started college.
 Michigan should allow to students to test out of the intro programming classes (EECS 101 and EECS 280) and start with Data Structures & Algorithms (EECS 281).

 To put that in perspective, 26 credits is about 30% of all the credits I received.
 That's about $50,000 in tuition.
 And here's the kicker: I avoided many more pointless requirements with Advance Placement credits I had received in high school.
 Without these credits I would've had to take Chemistry and even more Calculus.
-Those classes would've forced me to take an extra semester.

-> I wasted about $50,000 in tuition

 ## Michigan Sponsored Events